CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > ***Playable on a site.*** Until the end of the turn, each non-Hobbit, non-Wizard, non-Ringwraith character at the site must make a corruption check each time an item is played at the site.
-The character playing an item need not make a corruption check. <br>&ensp;When a character makes one of these checks, it is modified by subtracting the corruption points that the item would normally give the character if he controlled it. <br>&ensp;Cannot be duplicated on a given site.
+The character playing an item need not make a corruption check.
+When a character makes one of these checks, it is modified by subtracting the corruption points that the item would normally give the character if he controlled it. <br>&ensp;Cannot be duplicated on a given site.
 >

 ---